LdBeth/trash/readme.md

 This is http://hasseg.org/trash by Ali Rantakari rewritten in Swift.

-_This project is develped without using Xcode, only Command Line Tools should be required to build the program.
+_This project is developed without using Xcode, only Command Line Tools should be required to build the program.
 Why?
 Because Xcode sucks._

 ## The “put back” feature